 _

-Take a canoe trip on the Indre
+Go for a canoe ride on the Indre

 Cultu’raids Concept